Atlantic slave trade: Effect on the economy of West Africa

 Some African rulers saw an economic benefit from trading their subjects with European slave traders.
 With the exception of Portuguese-controlled Angola, coastal African leaders "generally controlled access to their coasts, and were able to prevent direct enslavement of their subjects and citizens".
-Thus, as African scholar John Thornton argues, African leaders who allowed the continuation of the slave trade likely derived an economic benefit from selling their subjects to Europeans.
+The Africanist historian John Thornton argues that African leaders who allowed the continuation of the slave trade likely derived an economic benefit from selling their subjects to Europeans.
 The Kingdom of Benin, for instance, participated in the African slave trade, at will, from 1715 to 1735, surprising Dutch traders, who had not expected to buy slaves in Benin.

 The benefit derived from trading slaves for European goods was enough to make the Kingdom of Benin rejoin the trans-Atlantic slave trade after centuries of non-participation.
 Such benefits included military technology (specifically guns and gunpowder), gold, or simply maintaining amicable trade relationships with European nations.
 The slave trade was, therefore, a means for some African elites to gain economic advantages.
 Historian Walter Rodney estimates that by c.
 1770, the King of Dahomey was earning an estimated £250,000 per year by selling captive African soldiers and enslaved people to the European slave-traders.
 Many West African countries also already had a tradition of holding slaves, which was expanded into trade with Europeans.

 The Atlantic trade brought new crops to Africa and more efficient currencies which were adopted by the West African merchants.
 This can be interpreted as an institutional reform which reduced the cost of doing business.
 But the developmental benefits were limited as long as the business included slaving.